 Two Convenient Pick Up/Drop-Off Locations

 Purchase a Rogue Disposal & Recycling biohazard container at either of our Customer Service locations.
 Fill the container at home.
 Then when it’s full, return it to either of our Customer Service locations, purchase another empty container and you’re on your way.
+You can also purchase your own approved biohazard containers and bring them to our Customer Service locations for disposal.
 It’s a simple and crucial way to help protect our community public health.
 Options for medical waste pickup at your home are also available.

 Using a biohazard container from Rogue